College Admissions Essay:

 How to Nail Prompt #2 for UC Essays

-If you want to be a freshman or transfer student at one of the University of California schools, you will need to answer this question, also known as Prompt #2:
+If you want to be a freshman or transfer student at one of the University of California schools, you will need to answer this question to write one of their two required personal statement essays, also known as Prompt #2:

 “Tell us about a personal quality, talent, accomplishment, contribution or experience that is important to you.
 What about this quality or accomplishment makes you proud and how does it relate to the person you are?”

 In essence, they want you to write a personal statement.
 A personal statement is an essay that shows the reader what makes you tick, what you care about, what sets you apart from the crowd.
 Yes, it’s pretty wide open.
 Almost any topic can work—it’s all about what you have to say about it.
 This entire blog has advice on how to write these.
 But I’m going to map out a specific plan that should help you target this exact prompt.

 A. First, you need to pick your topic: a quality, talent, accomplishment, contribution or experience.
 I would lean toward writing about either a core quality or an experience–which can overlap with the others on the list, and that’s fine.
 If you start out writing about a talent or accomplishment, it can be challenging to keep the tone humble and likable.
 I think it would be more effective to write about an experience that related to a talent or accomplishment—see the difference?